frostplexx/dotfiles/README.md

 Inside the scripts folder there are some extra scripts that help with setting up macos.

 - `brew_backup_restore.sh` will let you backup and reinstall homebrew packages
-- `redice_macOS_anim_speed.sh` speeds up some macos animations and sets some finder settings
+- `tweak_macOS.sh` speeds up some macos animations and sets some finder settings
 - `install_font.sh` will install jetbrains mono nerd font